tezbridge/docs/src/dapp/sample_hodl.md

 Then we can get a compiled file named **`hodl.storage.json`**.

-With the two json files, you can originate the contract though [this steps](/dapp/originate_contract) and get the originated contract result back.
+With the two json files, you can originate the contract though [these steps](/dapp/originate_contract) and get the originated contract result back.

 Keep the originated contract address, we'll use it soon.